 You might know that vitamin D is actually a hormone., not a vitamin.
 And it plays a role in making testosterone.

-Obviously you do not want to increase your male hormones during that time of the cycle in which your female hormones are declining anyways.
+Obviously, you do not want to increase your male hormones during that time of the cycle in which your female hormones are declining anyway.
 This means not taking vitamin D during the second half of your cycle!

 Other than that, it is a great supplement and has many health benefits.